johnnyzhang295/HOME/README.md

 # HOME
-Code repo for the NASA HOME grant
+Code repo for the NASA HOME NSTRI

 Read me